sebastiancaballero/aws-bastion-to-private-web-tier/README.md

 Why This Architecture Matters in the Real World

-Companies do not expose internal services directly to the internet — they route access through tightly secured entry points.
+Companies do not expose internal services directly to the internet.
+They route access through tightly secured entry points.

 This prevents: